Click on any thumbnails to see a larger picture:

-A tall Asian perennial teasel with rounded heads of white to yellowish flowers on leafy stems to 2m.
+A tall Asian perennial teasel with rounded heads of white to yellowish flowers on leafy stems to 2m, very different from our native.
 An important plant in Tradition Chinese herbal medicine and also recently tested for use against Alzheimer's disease.
-A collection from Guizhou, SW China.
+A collection from Guizhou, SW China, flowering in summer.

 Short stout Solomon's Seal look-alike with broad evergreen foliage.
 Little creamy bells with dark mouths and a fine scent hang from the 30cm stems in June.
 Spreads slowly to form ground covering patches in leafy soil in shade.

 A relatively recent introduction to cultivation, from the cold mountains of Taiwan, this evergreen Polygonatum relative has relatively broad foliage held alternately along its stems.
 Along those same stems in June are strung multiple little white bell-like flowers, purple yellow inside.
 For shade in humusy soil.